Setting a target

 Select your target type

-Notion currently supports two target types:
+Notion currently supports three target types:

 - Projected: Great for forecasting growth trends or tracking burndown charts.
 Allows you to set a desired target date in addition to the value you are trying to hit.
 The chart will then render both the desired trajectory and the projected trajectory based on your current velocity.